-Instant coffee can offer the same great taste—and pack the same caffeinated punch—that you get from regular coffee.
-You just gotta know what to get (not Starbucks Via) and how to prepare it (not boiling water) to get the best results.
+Instant coffee can offer the same great coffee taste—and pack the same caffeinated punch—that you get from regular coffee.
+You just gotta know what to get (not Folgers, not Maxwell House, not Nescafé Taster's Choice) and how to prepare it (not boiling water) to get the best results.

-Read on as we nerd out and break down the ins and outs of instant coffee packets, how they’re made, and what different types of instant coffee you can by.
-Before that though, we’ve selected the 9 best instant coffee for camping, backpacking, and travel in general.
-Scroll on and enjoy!
+Read on as we nerd out and break down the ins and outs of instant coffee packets, how they’re made, and what different types of instant coffee you can buy.
+Before that though, we’ve selected the 11 top picks for the best instant coffees for camping, backpacking, and travel in general.

 A very solid camp coffee choice, Alpine Start is directly marketed towards us outdoor folk, hence the clever name.
-Their hero product, good old instant coffee, is available in both jar and individual packets.
-And if coffee isn’t for you, check out their Mushroom infused instant matcha, which we enjoy at FM HQ as an afternoon pick-me-up.
+Their hero product, good old instant coffee, is available in both jar and individual packets and is made with 100% Colombian Arabica coffee beans.
+And if coffee isn’t for you, check out their mushroom-infused instant matcha, which we enjoy at FM HQ as an afternoon pick-me-up.

 Supr is another new brand exclusively offering specialty instant coffees.
 While their regular instant coffee sticks are worth a taste for sure, their instant coffee with CBD is another intersting, and perhaps counterintuitive choice.
 But who wouldn't want a buzz sans jitters?

 If you’re attached to your pour-over ceremony each morning, Allawake is for you.
 These little pour-over coffee kits may not be instant but they are single serving.
 A bit bulky for backpacking, but nice for an elevated coffee experience while car camping or just traveling in general.